cummim/Sierra-Clancy-request-export/README.md

 <b>Usage: </b>
 <pre>
 $ python getOffsiteRequests.py
-$ python getItemBarcodes.py JSONfilename
+$ python getItemBarcodes.py JSONfilename AM|PM
 </pre>
-* Run this at the end of the day to capture all requests for that day.
+* Run these at some point during the day and again at the end of the day to capture all requests for that day.
 * Submit the resulting file of barcodes to Caiasoft via their API

 <b>To re-use this code</b>
 * Download the two python scripts and local_config.template
+* Rename the local_config.template as local_config.cfg
+* Edit local_config.cfg:
-* Rename the local_config.template as local_config.cfg and insert valid entries for Sierra Host Name, API Key, and API Secret.
+* ... insert valid entries for [sierra] stanza: Sierra Host Name, API Key, and API_SECRET
+* ... insert valid paths in [filepaths] stanza.
+Change institution prefix as appropriate.
-* Edit in code file name prefixes in getItemBarcodes.py so they are appropriate for your institution
+* Edit the path to local_config.cfg in getItemBarcodes.py and getOffsiteRequests.py
 * Change the location id number in the JSON query section of getOffsiteRequests.py to match the desired location

+Full paths are stored in a config file to accommodate running the shell scripts that invoke these Python script as cron tasks.
+Shell scripts, logging, file management, and the Caiasoft API are outside the scope of this repository.

-Sierra is an integrated library system from Innovative Interfaces.
+Sierra is an integrated library system from Innovative Interfaces. (https://www.iii.com/) Caiasoft is an off-site inventory management system (http://www.caia-solutions.com/?serv=caiasoft)